niboj/DayzXboxConfigTutorial/README.md

 ## Concepts

 ### Tiers
 The dayz map is divided in 4 tiers.
 Tiers are used to define area where certain items can spawn.
+It's not clear which tier are what part of the map...
-- Tier 1 : pale green
+- Tier 1 (probably light green)
-- Tier 2 : dark green
+- Tier 2 (probably dark green)
-- Tier 3 : flashy green
+- Tier 3 (probably blue)
-- Tier 4 : red
+- Tier 4  (probably red)

 ![Tiers](./tiers.jpg)